Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 B Gengar, Banette, Honchkrow

-C Bug types (Scizor, Pinsir)
+C Bug-types (Scizor, Pinsir)

 Shiny Mega Mewtwo Y

-Mega Mewtwo Y (Shiny vs Normal)
+Mega Mewtwo X vs Mega Mewtwo Y (Shiny Comparison)

 Feature Mega Mewtwo X (Shiny) Mega Mewtwo Y (Shiny)

-Shiny chance
+Shiny Rarity

 Normal Mewtwo